Correct as of March 2013

 Any practice storing CDs should have a CD register.
 This can take the form of a bound book or an electronic form.
 These must be kept for at least two years.

 A separate book must be held for each premises, eg, one for a main practice and a separate one for a branch surgery.
 If the CD register is electronic, it should be auditable and be able to be printed, displaying the information detailed below on each page.

-In the CD register, a separate page must be used for each strength and form of that drug.
-Entries made in respect of drugs obtained and drugs supplied may be made on the same page or on separate pages in the register.
+In the book a separate sheet must be used for each strength and form of that drug.
 On the page relating to that drug you must record:

 - the date the supply was obtained

 - the name and address from whom it was obtained (eg, wholesaler, pharmacy)

 - the quantity of ampoules obtained.